dbcook/openrocket-database/README.md

 ## Compatibility

-OpenRocket compatibility:  OpenRocket 15.03 and 2022.02 releases.
+OpenRocket compatibility:  OpenRocket 15.03 and 2022.02 and newer releases.

+Thus far this database does not use any of the new data fields present in the 2022+ OpenRocket releases that are incompatible with 15.03.
+However, it is now about time to drop this backward compatibility.

 System compatibility:  works anywhere OpenRocket can run

 ## Release Notes

+1.0.0.5
+* Fixes
+  * PR34: ARR BlueTube couplers were incorrectly designated as body tubes
+  * LOC: Fix 1.90 tube and ring dimensions to match recently published website data

 1.0.0.4
 * Fixes